adamabdelhamed/PowerArgs/readme.md

     {
         // To use the action framework, the action arg must be called "Action"
         // and must be a required parameter at position 0.
+        //
+        // If you're using the Action Framework then don't use Args.Parse<VideoEncoderArgs>(args).
+        // Instead use Args.InvokeAction<VideoEncoderArgs>(args).
+That will not only parse the
+        // arguments, but it will also map the user's specified action to an action property,
+        // populate that property, and finally invoke the action method.
+        // There is an example of this below.

         [ArgRequired]
         [ArgPosition(0)]